reedjoe/reedjoe/README.md

 ## I am a fullstack developer who enjoys learning about current technologies.
 I am also a keen runner/cyclist and play guitar.

-- 🔭 Currently working as tech lead on a scrum team
+- 🔭 Currently working as a .Net developer
 - 🌱 Building an app using Angular/.NetCore
 - 📫 Message me on LinkedIn